Tracking engagement is important, but there are right ways and wrong ways to do it.

 Larger Pages see more absolute interactions and can’t always expect to have the same relative engagement as smaller Pages.
 This is why we recommend looking at Interactions per 1,000 fans, which can be used for comparing Pages of different sizes.

-Socialbakers Analytics also includes the Interactions/1,000 Fans metric.
+Socialbakers Social Media Analytics also includes the Interactions/1,000 Fans metric.
 While this metric still is by no means perfect – and certainly not the only thing you should be measuring – it can help Pages compare their posts against one another, and broadly paint a picture of performance across fan bases.
 Success cannot be measured in isolation.
 Competitive intelligence and benchmarking are both crucial for building the most effective social marketing strategy.

 In addition, we’ve developed Promoted Post Detection (PPD) to help brands identify their competitor’s Paid and Organic content.
 PPD data combined with the Interactions/1,000 Fans metric can give an accurate depiction of how your content performance changed as your Page grew over time.
 It’s still worth it for all brands, regardless of industry or Page size, to measure absolute Interactions, since those include non-Fans (which essentially translates to an expanding market).